canh7antt8a/block-breaker/README.md

 - To break all the bricks by tilting your phone and mvoing the ball
 - You collect pinapples (like money)
 - You can spend them on new things (lucky dip, new balls, new backgrounds)
-- Differnt modes with levels in (i.e. don't touch a specific brick, change color of bricks to match ball)
+- Different modes with levels in (i.e. don't touch a specific brick, change color of bricks to match ball)